-In addition, a great deal of changes within limited time (his new dynasty had lasted only for 15 years) and poor administration skills also led to the final failure.
+Besides, plenty of changes within a limited time (his new dynasty had lasted only for 15 years), and poor administration skills also led to the final failure.

 Failure of Emperor Wang Mang and His Cruel Ending

 Emperor Wang Mang had long been criticized and despised in the history of China, for his radical reforms and the way he got the throne.

 He was indeed quite a smart and knowledgeable person, and was frugal in his entire life; as a noble-born into a powerful and wealthy clan, he barely lived like a rich person.